jelmer/lintian-brush/README.md

 For a more extensive write-up, see the
 [guide on writing fixers](doc/fixer-writing-guide.rst).

+Ideally, fixers target a particular set of lintian tags.
+This is not strictly required, but makes it possible to easily find all packages that a particular fixer can be used on.

 Each fixer is a simple script that lives under ``fixers``.
 Scripts should be registered in the ``index.desc`` file in the same directory.